Procedures & Services

 ・International Lodge, Shirokanedai Lodge

 ・Toshima International Hall of Residence

 ・Oiwake International Hall of Residence

-Applications for these dormitories are accepted in December (for admission in April） and May (for admission in September).
+Applications for these dormitories are accepted in December (for admission in April） and May (for admission in September/October).
 Please check the bulletin board or the website carefully.

 Information on other private dormitories will be provided on the bulletin board and website as well.

 University Guarantor System

 When renting an apartment, it is sometimes difficult for an international student to find a guarantor.
 The University of Tokyo has a system whereby the Head of the International Support Group, Education and Student Support Department acts as the guarantor, provided that the student meets certain conditions.
 If you would like to use this service, please apply to International Support Group (9:30-17:00, TEL: 03-5841-2530).